Trumpet Lessons (Ages 10+)

 What Do I Need To Start?

 Students will need a trumpet to learn on.
 We can provide students with a trumpet to rent or to purchase.
 The teacher will also provide a lesson book to be purchased at the first lesson.
 Please avoid purchasing a book before the first lesson in case the book you purchase is different from the book recommended by the teacher.
-Other accessories may be recommended by the teacher but are not required for learning to play the trumpet.
+Other accessories may be recommended by the teacher, such as valve oil, to keep the trumpet in top playing condition.